AthenaDecisionSystems/athena-docs/docs/Develop/3-Tutorials/Backend/Bootstrap an app.md

 ## Tailor the Agent App to your needs

 Let's have a look at the `docker-compose.yaml` file under `deployment/local` to understand how an application can be customized.
-The docker compose files defines a component called `ibu-backend` that uses a predefined Docker image provided by Athena Decision Systems.
+The docker compose file defines a component called `ibu-backend` that uses a predefined Docker image provided by Athena Decision Systems and serves APIs to interact with the agent app.

-We running a Docker container for the ibu-backend image, it will be able to access 3 mounted volumes that play a crucial role to customize the application:
+When running an ibu-backend Docker container, it will be able to access 3 mounted volumes that play a crucial role to customize the application:
 - `../../ibu_backend/src/config:/app/config`.
-This mounted volume will be used to access various configuration files for our app, such a prompts.yaml, agents.yaml
+This mounted volume is used to access various configuration files for our app, such a prompts.yaml, agents.yaml
 - `../../ibu_backend/src/ibu:/app/ibu`.
-This mounted volume will be used to access your custom Python code.
+This mounted volume is used to access your custom Python code.
 - `./data/file_content:/app/file_content`.
-This mounted volume will be used to store the document database used for RAG.
+This mounted volume is used to store the document database used for RAG.

 ```yaml